PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 - Select Flux as Query language
 - Enter `http://localhost:8086` in the URL field.
-- Disable Basic Authentication and everything else in Atuhentication
+- Disable Basic Authentication and everything else in Authentication
 - Enter your organization in the organization Field
-- Enter the bucket you created for your CraftbeerPi4 data in the defeult bucket field
+- Enter the bucket you created for your CraftbeerPi4 data in the default bucket field
 - Enter the API token for the bucket in the token field
 - Test Connection and you should see a message at the bottom, the Grafana is able to connect to the data source

 ![Grafana Connection to data source](../../.gitbook/assets/cbpi4_grafana_data_source.png)

-Navigate to Dashboards amd add a new dasboard
+Navigate to Dashboards amd add a new dashboard

 ![Grafana add new dashboard](../../.gitbook/assets/cbpi4_grafana_create_dashboard.png)